perez987/macOS-15-Sequoia-on-z390-with-OpenCore/README.md

 ### What's not working?

 * Fenvi T919 Wi-Fi: It needs a fix, still in the development phase, created by the OCLP team
-* Sleep: It doesn't always work as it should, sometimes it goes to sleep properly and other times the screen goes black but the PC stays on.
+* Sleep: It doesn't always work as it should, sometimes it goes to sleep properly and other times the PC stays on.

 ---